shr-project/test-oe-build-time/README.md

 Tests build time on non-trivial OE build.

 Uses hardcoded git revisions of each layer, to make it reproducible.
-The baseline is latest revision in Yocto 3.0 Zeus.
+The baseline is latest revision in Yocto 3.3 Hardknott as of 2021-03-15.

 === Scripts ===